-Since 2016, the Paris-Saclay EDF Lab has been located right in the heart of a worldrenowned scientific ecosystem - the Saclay research centre - which will eventually host 20% of all French research.
+Since 2016, the EDF Lab Paris Saclay has been located right in the heart of a world renowned scientific ecosystem.
+Paris Saclay research centre will ultimately host 20% of French research.

-EDF Lab les Renardières EDF's Renardières Lab is the Group's largest R&D site.
-It is home to some of the world's most high-performance test facilities.
+EDF Lab les Renardières

+EDF's Renardières Lab is the Group's largest R&D site.
+It is home to some of the world's most high-performance testing facilities.

-OUR INTERNATIONAL SITES Located in areas where innovative technologies and business models thrive, our international centres coordinate or support key projects for the Group.
+OUR INTERNATIONAL SITES

+Located in areas where innovative technologies and business models thrive, our international centres coordinate or support key projects for the Group.
-- → Storage

 GERMANY [Karlsruhe] EIFER

-THE PARTY OF THE P

-1111111